Traditions > Holidays > New Year Traditions

 The young people received copper coins or candy in thanks for their greetings.

-The greetings continued until dawn at which time the family would gather for the traditional New Year's breakfast of baked ham or mutton, thin pies, pastries, Grebble (a type of donut), and other special holiday foods.
+The greetings continued until dawn, when the family would gather for the traditional New Year's breakfast of baked ham or mutton, thin pies, pastries, Krebble (a type of donut), and other special holiday foods.
 Prayers were said before the meal began.
-During the meal, musicians arrived and greeted the household with their clarinets and flutes and playing both folk and church songs.
-The musicians were treated to hospitality from the household and also given money (from 30 kopecks to one ruble) in appreciation.
+During the meal, musicians arrived and greeted the household with their clarinets and flutes, playing folk and church songs.
+The musicians were treated to hospitality from the household and given money (from 30 kopecks to one ruble) in appreciation.

 After lunch, at around 2:00 p.m., young people gathered for sledding on the streets, which continued into nightfall.

-There was also a large dinner on New Year's day which usually featured the winter courses of pork, homemade sausage, and potatoes.
-After the main courses were consumed they enjoyed Riwwelkuchen, Grebble, Pfannkuchen, Krümelkuchen (Zuckerkuchen), and special teas such as Süßholztee, Steppentee, and Schwarztee which were expensive and reserved for the holidays.
-They also enjoy kvass, fruit coffees, and a special caffeine-free coffee substitute called prips, which was made from roasted cereal grain.
+There was also a large New Year's Day dinner, which usually featured the winter courses of pork, homemade sausage, and potatoes.
+After the main courses were consumed, they enjoyed Riwwelkuchen, Krebble, Pfannkuchen, Krümelkuchen (Zuckerkuchen), and special teas such as Süßholztee, Steppentee, and Schwarztee, which were expensive and reserved for the holidays.
+They also enjoy kvass, fruit coffees, and a unique caffeine-free coffee substitute called prips, made from roasted cereal grain.
 Of course, large quantities of vodka, schnapps, beer, and wine were also consumed while toasts such as Zur Gesundheit!
-(To your health!), were made and folk songs were sung.
+(To your health!), were made, and folk songs were sung.

 After dinner, young people skated on frozen ponds until nightfall and then gathered in homes vacated by the adults to play music, sing, and dance.
 Adults met in other homes to enjoy many of the same activities as the young people.

-Late into the evening, everyone went home to sleep, content in the knowledge that the New Year was off to a good start.
+Late into the evening, everyone went home to sleep, content in knowing that the New Year was off to a good start.

-In Norka, the Christkind (a young woman representing the Christ Child) made an appearance as she did on Weihnachten (Christmas).
-On this holiday, the Neujahrsmann (the New Year's Man) also visited the village.
-The Neujahrsmann was a tradition brought from the colonists' homelands in the 1760s.
-This character went from house to house and wished the residents good luck and blessing in the coming year.
-In return, he received a small token of money, or a drink of vodka or schnapps.
+In Norka, the Christkind (a young woman representing the Christ Child) appeared as she did on Weihnachten (Christmas).
+The Neujahrsmann (the New Year's Man) also visited the village on this holiday.
+The Neujahrsmann tradition was brought from the colonists' homelands in the 1760s.
+This character went from house to house and wished the residents good luck and blessings in the coming year.
+In return, he received a small token of money or a drink of vodka or schnapps.

-At midnight, the Neujahr (New Year) was also received with the ringing of bells.
-All the men in the village celebrated with a great enthusiasm and noise making.
+The Neujahr (New Year) was also received with bells ringing at midnight.
+All the men in the village celebrated with great enthusiasm and noise-making.

 Adults greeted each other on Silvestermorgen (the morning of New Year's Day).
-Traditionally, the first "visit" would start between four o'clock and five o'clock in the morning at the home of the godparents, then they visited the in-laws, then aunts and uncles and friends.
+Traditionally, the first "visit" would start between four and five o'clock in the morning at the godparents' home, then they visited the in-laws, then aunts and uncles and friends.

-Beginning in the mid-1800s, those greeting a family often fired their shotgun (which was decorated with ribbons and loaded with the smallest shot) either into the air, or at the front door, to awaken the entire family.
+Beginning in the mid-1800s, those greeting a family often fired their shotgun (decorated with ribbons and loaded with the smallest shot) into the air or at the front door to awaken the entire family.
 The greeter immediately opens the door and shouts "Good Morning" and then recognizes all of those present in the house, "Godfather and Godmother," "Uncle and Aunt Uncle," "Father-in-law and Mother-in-law," etc.

 Ich wünsche Euch Glück zum neuen Jahr, Gesundheit, Friede und Einigkeit, ein lange Leben und nach Eurem Tode die ewige Seligkeit.
 (I wish you good luck for the New Year, health, peace and unity, a long life, and after your death, the eternal salvation of the soul.)